secile/micropad/README.md

-# remotely control your micro:bit from smartphone via BLE (Bluetooth Low Energy).
+# remotely control your micro:bit or ESP32 from smartphone via BLE (Bluetooth Low Energy).

 Download 'index.html' to your smartphone and open it,
 or access URL https://secile.github.io/micropad/

 You can see screen below.
-- Press '🚩' button to connect your micro:bit.
+- Press '🚩' button to connect your micro:bit or ESP32.
 - Press '🛑' button to disconnect.

 If you can not connect to your micro:bit, please see [Connection Trouble](#connection-trouble) section below.